Henry Deane (archbishop of Canterbury)

 Henry Deane (c.
 1440 – 1503) was Archbishop of Canterbury from 1501 until his death.

 Early life and education

-In 1457, Deane is recorded as a Canon of Llanthony by Gloucester, his first appearance in the records.
-In 1473 and again in 1488 he is recorded as having rented rooms from Exeter College, Oxford, from which it has been assumed that he was a student at the University.
+In 1457, circa age 17, Deane is recorded as a Canon of Llanthony by Gloucester, his first appearance in the records.

+In 1473 (ca age 33) and again in 1488 (ca age 48), Deane is recorded as having rented rooms from Exeter College, Oxford, from which it has been assumed that he was a student at the University.

 Career

 Legal career

+In 1481, circa age 41, Deane was able to join the priory of Llanthony Prima in Monmouthshire to his own priory.
+He instituted a programme of building works at his priory and also added his own arms to the gatehouse.
+Later in 1485 when Henry VII came to the throne, Deane was able to continue in royal favour.